Differentially Private and Communication-Efficient Distributed Nonconvex Optimization Algorithms: Introduction

 In this paper, we propose compressed, differentially private, distributed, nonconvex optimization algorithms, which preserve differential privacy and achieve state-of-the-art linear convergence rates.
 The main contributions of this work are summarized as follows: \begin{enumerate} \item For a general class of compressors with bounded relative compression error, we propose a novel nonconvex differentially Private Gradient Tracking algorithm under Compressed communication (PGTC).
-To guarantee the generality of compressors and preserve the privacy, the states will be masked by additional Laplace noises.
-We show that PGTC achieves convergence rate $\mathcal{O}(1/T)$ in general nonconvex setting (Theorem~\ref{theo:convergence0}) and linear convergence when the global cost function additionally satisfies the Polyak–Łojasiewicz (P--L) condition (Theorem~\ref{theo:convergence}).
-Compared with~\cite{ding2021differentially}, we consider communication efficiency and achives the same convergence rate even for nonconvex cost functions, and compared with~\cite{agarwal2018cpsgd,wang2022quantization}, we establish the linear convergence rate. \item To further improve communication efficiency, we provide the nonconvex differentially Private Primal-Dual algorithm under Compressed communication (PPDC), which has similar convergence properties of PGTC (Theorem~\ref{theo:convergence1} and Theorem~\ref{theo:convergence2}).
-Compared to PGTC, each agent under PDDC only needs to transmit one compressed information to its neighbors at each time step.
+To guarantee the generality of compressors and preserve privacy, the states will be masked by additional Laplace noises.
+We show that PGTC converges to a neighborhood of a stationary point with the rate $\mathcal{O}(1/T)$ in general nonconvex settings (Theorem~\ref{theo:convergence0}) and linearly converge to a neighborhood of the global optimum when the global cost function additionally satisfies the Polyak–Łojasiewicz (P--L) condition (Theorem~\ref{theo:convergence}).
+The size of the neighborhood is determined by the noise added on the gradient.
+Compared with~\cite{ding2021differentially}, PGTC achieves the same convergence rate even for nonconvex cost functions and bandwidth constrained communication network, and compared with~\cite{agarwal2018cpsgd,wang2022quantization}, we establish the linear convergence rate. \item To further improve communication efficiency, we provide the nonconvex differentially Private Primal-Dual algorithm under Compressed communication (PPDC), which has similar convergence properties of PGTC (Theorem~\ref{theo:convergence1} and Theorem~\ref{theo:convergence2}).
+Compared to PGTC, each agent under PPDC only needs to transmit one compressed variable to its neighbors at each time step.
 Compared with~\cite{yi2022communication}, we further consider the privacy concern.
-Notice that the noise will be accumulated over time for PGTC and PPDC, which increases the difficulty in analyzing the convergence of the algorithms. \item Theoretically, we show that PGTC and PDDC preserve rigorous $\epsilon$-differential privacy for the local cost function of each agent (Theorem~\ref{theo:privacy} and Theorem~\ref{theo:privacy1}) where the considered definition of $\epsilon$-differential privacy is stricter than the definition of $(\epsilon,\delta)$-differential privacy used in~\cite{wang2022quantization,agarwal2018cpsgd}.
-Furthermore, different from~\cite{wang2022quantization,agarwal2018cpsgd}, PGTC and PDDC are effective for a general class of compressors. \end{enumerate}
+Notice that the noise will be accumulated over time for PGTC and PPDC, which increases the difficulty in analyzing the convergence of the algorithms. \item Theoretically, we show that PGTC and PPDC preserve $\epsilon$-differential privacy for the local cost function of each agent even as the time goes to infinity (Proposition~\ref{prop:privacy} and~\ref{propo:privacy1}), but a strict assumption (Assumption~\ref{as:distance1}) is required.
+Subsequently, we introduce a more general assumption, under which the algorithms can only guarantee privacy for a finite time horizon (Theorem~\ref{theo:privacy} and Theorem~\ref{theo:privacy1}).
+Furthermore, different from~\cite{wang2022quantization,agarwal2018cpsgd}, the privacy under PGTC and PPDC does not rely on some specific compressors but are effective for a general class of compressors. \end{enumerate}